 There are a number of ways in which we can do this:

-- Regularly assigning time to revisit our team values and observable behaviours (for instance, in the form of 10-minute team discussions every several weeks) — not just at the start of the season.
+- Regularly assigning time to revisit our team values and observable behaviours (for instance, in the form of 10-minute team discussions every several weeks) — not just discussing them at the start of the season.

 - Inviting new team members to give feedback and engage in team discussions, so that they also feel a sense of ownership of our team values.